 Time to focus.
 New year, new you and all that jazz.
-The beginning of the year is the classic time to reevaluate and make plans for the upcoming year.
+The beginning of the year is the classic time to reevaluate and plan for the upcoming year.

-This doesn’t mean that you have to create hard and fast resolutions that will be forgotten or ignored in two weeks.
+This doesn't mean you must create hard and fast resolutions that will be forgotten or ignored in two weeks.
 Can you say too much pressure?
 Yikes!

 Take time to think about the past year and ponder on these three things that you can use to help focus on positivity and personal growth for the next year.